knative-extensions/backstage-plugins/backstage/plugins/knative-event-mesh-backend/README-dynamic.md

 mv package $(echo $archive | sed -e 's:\.tgz$::')
 ```

-> **NOTE**: The backend needs to be accessible from the Backstage instance.
-If you are running the backend without
-> exposing it, you can use `kubectl port-forward` to forward the port of the backend service to your local machine.
-> ```bash
-> kubectl port-forward -n knative-eventing svc/eventmesh-backend 8080:8080
-> ```

 The plugin needs to be configured to talk to the backend.
 It can be configured in the `app-config.yaml` file of the
 Backstage instance and allows configuration of one or multiple providers.